rbaihis/AWS_basics/ELB_and_ASG.md

 ## ELB + ASG Together
-> How to create an ELB integrated with an ASG.
+How to create an ELB integrated with an ASG.
 >Steps:
-1.
+>  1. h
-2.
+>  2. hi
->
+>  3.